isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 Transportation to SP
 * Take the MRT from Buona Vista Station to Dover Station (Green Line)
-* You can also take a leisury walk (approx 15 minutes) along Commonwealth Ave West towards Clementi.
+* You can also take a leisurely walk (approx 15 minutes) along Commonwealth Ave West towards Clementi.

 ![](/images/walk_to_spcc.png)